UW-COSMOS/project-docs/presentations_reports/phase3/final_report.md

 ## Task 1: Scale and Enhance xDD Infrastructure and APIs

   #### Task 1.A.
 Expand Corpus
   The xDD corpus has grown to over 14.2M full-text publications.
 Springer-Nature was added as a new publisher partner in late 2021 and fetching of documents for this source began in October.
+In addition, PubMed abstracts and document metadata have been added to xDD infrastructure as an integrated but separate source.
+This enables more comprehensive document metadata retrieval and makes abstracts available for various xDD transformation and extraction pipelines (e.g., NLP, word embeddings).

 ![xdd_growth copy](https://user-images.githubusercontent.com/6107153/140966945-e2a4a097-308f-4493-9662-ce354995f3c6.jpg)